benno094/pdf-anki/README.md

 - Add option to log in to save preferences
 - Check if dependencies are all really needed
 - Allow user to change prompt options
+- Error handling of api errors

 ### Changelog:

+0.8 beta

+- Errors returned by openai are displayed
+- Added button to hide page

 0.7 beta